What kind of personal information do we collect about you and from whom?

-- Insurance support organizations which are established to collect information for the purpose of detecting and preventing insurance crimes or fraudulent claims;
+Insurance support organizations are established to collect information for the purpose of detecting and preventing insurance crimes or fraudulent claims;

-How can you find out about personal information we have about you?
+How can you find out about the personal information we have about you?

 You are entitled to know what kind of personal information we keep in our files about you, to have reasonable access to it, and to receive a copy.
 Contact us at any of the ways provided at the end of this notice if you have questions about what personal information we may have on file.
 Tell us what information you would like to receive.
 Provide your complete name, address, and all policy or claim numbers issued to you by us.
 Within thirty (30) business days of receipt of your request, we will inform you in writing of the nature and substance of locatable, retrievable, and available recorded personal information about you in our files.
 You may review this information in person or receive a copy at a reasonable charge.
 We will also identify any person or organizations listed in our records to whom we have disclosed this information within the past two (2) years.
 In addition, you will be given the name and address of any consumer credit reporting agency that prepared a report about you so that you can contact them for a copy of that report if you wish.
 After you have reviewed the personal information about you in our file, you can contact us if you believe it should be corrected, amended, or deleted.
 Tell us what you think is wrong and why.
 We will consider your request and within thirty (30) business days either change our files or tell you that we did not and the reason.
 If we do not make changes, you will have the right to insert in our file a concise statement containing what you believe to be the correct, relevant, or fair information and explaining why you believe the information on file to be improper.
 We will notify persons designated by you to whom we have previously disclosed the information of the change of your statement.
 Subsequent disclosures we make also will include your statement.